-Risk Management Concepts and the CISSP (Part 2)
+Risk management concepts and the CISSP (Part 2) [Updated 2022]

-The risk in the context of security is the possibility of damage happening and the consequences of such damage should it occur.
+Risk management is an important part of the CISSP certification exam.
+The risk in the context of security is the possibility of damage happening and the consequences should it occur.
 Risk management is the process of identifying and assessing risk, reducing it to an acceptable level, and implementing the right mechanisms to maintain that level.
 There is no such thing like zero percent risk exists.
-We must prepare ourselves for the potential threats and its outcomes.
+We must prepare ourselves for the potential threats and their outcomes.

 When we look at information security, note that an organization needs to be aware of several types of risk and address them properly.
 The following items touch on the major categories:

 - Physical damage Fire, water, vandalism, power loss, and natural disasters

 - Human interaction Accidental or intentional action or inaction that can disrupt productivity

 - Equipment malfunction Failure of systems and peripheral devices

 - Inside and outside attacks Hacking, cracking and attacking